sectsect/cfs-loop-field-query/README.md

 ### Change log
 - - -
 **version 1.1**
- * Support "StartTime" and "FinishTime" for each Date.
+ * Support "StartTime" and "FinishTime" for each Date in Loop Field.